 A DSA member is a parent or guardian who has registered a child as a participant in the association and any person serving in a recognized volunteer position or coaching position.

 The Board meets monthly at 5:30 pm at the Liewer-Olmstead Arena, usually the 3rd Wednesday of the month.
 The board meetings are open to all members and follow Roberts Rules of Order.
 If a member wishes to speak on a topic, they must be added to the agenda.
 Please notify the DSA Secretary.
-Votes will be cast via phone or e-mail on matters that need to be decided upon between meetings.
+Votes will be cast via crossbar, phone/text or e-mail on matters that need to be decided upon between meetings.
 These topics and the decided vote will be added to the Board minutes.

 SECTION 3: DIVISIONS AND REGISTRATION FEES